-Ring in a healthy new year by teaching kids the importance of food, nutrition and eating skills: food to fuel busy, successful lives; nutrition to nourish strong bodies and smart brains; and eating skills to enjoy the social aspect of meals with family and friends.
+Ring in a new year by teaching kids the importance of food, nutrition and eating skills: food to fuel busy, successful lives; nutrition to nourish strong bodies and smart brains; and eating skills to enjoy the social aspect of meals with family and friends.

 As with any part of raising children, no one does a perfect job with nutrition.
 As a parent, grandparent or adult caregiver, you can help to raise healthy eaters during these critical years by doing your best to:

 - Serve regular, balanced meals and snacks with a variety of nutrient-rich foods.

 - Provide calm, pleasant meal times where adults and children can talk together.

 - Allow children to use their internal signals to decide how much and what to eat from the foods you set out for each meal.

 - Explore a variety of flavors and foods from different cultures and cuisines.

 - Share an appreciation for healthful food, lovingly prepared and shared with others.

-- Make simple food safety, such as washing hands, part of every eating occasion.
+- Make food safety, such as washing hands, part of every eating occasion.

 - Teach basic skills for making positive food choices away from home.